Since you read this site, you likely have a good handle on your investment portfolio.

 Value of Travel Hacking

 You may be a bit skeptical of the value of travel hacking but I can tell you that even though I’m quite conservative compared to most travel hackers, I’ve still accumulated millions of miles/points and saved tens of thousands of dollars with minimal effort!

-In fact, I just calculated that I still have over $18,000 worth of miles/points sitting in my accounts that I can use for future travel!
+I actually have over $18,000 worth of miles/points still sitting in my accounts that I can use for future travel.